gogog22510/LocalShare/README.md

 This is a simple distributed file system implementation which is implemented by Kademlia DHT algorithm.
 I implement a simplified version of Kademlia algorithm using UDP to build a P2P network and use TCP to transfer files.

+# Java
+The code should support Java 6+, the built jar under lib/ is built by Java 8.

 # How to run
 There is a windows cmd package in the repository.
 Please modify the settings file and put the new build jar in lib folder.
 > Execute run-dht.cmd